fieldtrip/website/faq/datasets.md

 Documentation referring to this dataset:
 {% include seealso tag1="meg-audodd" %}

+## OPM-mediannerve

+- MEG recordings using a FieldLine v2 system comprised of 8 radial OPM sensors
+- Measurement over the left-somatosensory area while the right median nerve was electrically stimulated
+- Three recordings were done with median nerve stimulation, with the OPM sensors over  different positions to cover the whole ROI
+- Two additional resting state recordings were done with eyes open and closed, with the sensors over the 3rd position
+- Download the dataset [here](https://download.fieldtriptoolbox.org/tutorial/preprocessing_opm/) from our download server.

+Documentation referring to this dataset:
+{% include seealso tag1="opm-mediannerve" %}

 ## EEG-audodd

 - Combined MEG/EEG dataset recorded at the NatMEG in Stockholm
 - Experimental [details](/workshop/natmeg2014/meg_audodd)
-- This is the same dataset as MEG-audodd, but only with the EEG channels and reformatted as BrainVision file
+- This is the same dataset as [MEG-audodd](#meg-audodd), but only with the EEG channels and reformatted as BrainVision file
 - Download the dataset [here](https://download.fieldtriptoolbox.org/workshop/oslo2019/) from our download server.

 Documentation referring to this dataset: